MangoFizz/balltze/README.md

 docker compose run compile
 ```

-NOTE: If you want to build the project with the experimental features, you need to
-define the `BALLTZE_ENABLE_EXPERIMENTAL` CMake variable to `ON` when generating the
-build files.

 ## Contributing
 If you have any suggestions or want to contribute in any other way to the project, feel
 free to do so and submit a pull request.
 The project has big goals in mind, so any kind